simonescaccia/IoTProject/Design.md

 Our system is composed of 3 different pieces:

 * MCU near the water source (connected through a power cord) called CHIEF
-* MCU near the pipeline fork (using a battery) called FORK, with an ID for the fork and a NUMBER for each branch water flow sensor
+* MCU near the pipeline fork (using a battery) called FORK
-* MCU connected to a water flow sensor at valve site (using a battery) called BRANCH and with a NUMBER (consistent with the NUMBER value in the relative FORK)
+* MCU connected to a water flow sensor at valve site (using a battery) called BRANCH

+Every node has an identificative number (in the case of the simulation given by IoT-Lab) and we designed a properly configuration function to extract the information for each node from the topology, given as father-child pairs.

 ## Prototype Environment